derekburgess/jaws/README.md

 ### Installation

-On some systems (mainly embedded linux systems I have tested on) torch will fail to install through requirements, so if you are also on one of these bespoke systsmes (such as arm), first run:

-`pip install torch`

 Install dependencies:

 `pip install -r requirements.txt`

-On more common systems, or GPU enabled systems were you want to use CUDA, install Pytorch for CUDA:

-Note this was developed against CUDA 12+
+Note that JAWS was developed against CUDA 12+ but should work on CPU.
+On Linux/Mac and some systems (mainly embedded linux systems I have tested on) torch will fail to install through requirements.txt, so if you are also on one of these bespoke systsmes (such as arm/rpi), first run: `pip install torch`

-`pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121`

-Or visit, https://pytorch.org/get-started/locally/ to configure an installation for your system.
+On windows, runs: `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121` -- Or visit, https://pytorch.org/get-started/locally/ to configure an installation for your system.

 If you plan to run `--api transformers`, StarCoder2 is set to use 8-bit quanitzation.
 Install dependencies:

+`pip install accelerate` -- Worth checking, I have seen this not installed from requirements.txt

 `pip install -i https://pypi.org/simple/ bitsandbytes`